Peter Jacob Christ

 Driving, Discovering, Drawing and Painting

-In general my approach is to prep a piece with thumbnail sketches, based on bits and pieces of my photographs, and then create multiple layers with variations in Photoshop.
-This leads to an under drawing on canvas - usually in charcoal - following this things continue to evolve, where I’m often rearranging, deleting or adding new elements into the final puzzle as my painting progresses.
-Always aware that I want my paintings to work at a distance, in the middle ground, and in close-up.
+THOUGHTS ON PROCESS; In general my approach is to prep a piece with thumbnail sketches, based on memory, direct observational sketches, or my photographs, Then I create multiple compositional layers with variations in Photoshop.
+This leads to an under drawing on canvas in charcoal or thinned paint.
+Following this, things continue to evolve, where I’m often rearranging, deleting or adding new elements into the final puzzle as my painting progresses.
+I am a “schmearer”.
+I love to work wet into wet.
+I want my paintings to work at a distance, in the middle ground, and in close-up.

 I don’t think of my paintings as photorealistic but “representationally abstract”.
-Even a painting that looks realistic has been changed by me to express how I want to depict a scene rather than how the scene actually looked.
-Simultaneously, I’d like people to look at my paintings as a composition of abstract elements just like “notes’ are in music… and not just as a representation of recognizable objects.
-Realizing that they also “represent” the culture I’ve lived, in which can feel nostalgic and suggest remembrances.
+My images are always changed by me to express how I want the painting to look rather than how the photo actually looked.
+I’d like people to look at my paintings as a composition of abstract elements … and not just as a representation of recognizable objects.
+Everything is relational.

 Ironically, I often find the signs and scenes I’ve used as the basis for my paintings have been destroyed shortly after I've completed the paintings.
 Either by development or by accident.
 Perhaps I’m a curse.